-From as little as £5 you can travel from London Victoria to Cheltenham in just 2 hours and 20 minutes.
+You can travel from London Victoria to Cheltenham in just 2 hours and 20 minutes.

 Lying in the beautiful Severn Valley, Cheltenham is a picturesque Regency Spa Town with famous festivals, boutique shopping and a lively pub and restaurant scene.

 It also provides an excellent base to explore the rolling hills and little villages of the Cotswolds, an Area of Outstanding Natural Beauty providing one stunning picture postcard moment after another.

 Were it not for the coffee shops and pizza places, the white-fronted Regency architecture of Montpellier might make you think you’d stepped back into the 1820s.
 Boasting parks, squares, grand houses and palatial fountains, Montpellier is an alfresco area with an unmistakably Continental feel.

 Home of the pedestrianised Promenade, it is also Cheltenham’s best area for shopping – particularly if upmarket boutiques are to your liking.
 Otherwise, buy a coffee, take an outside seat and watch the well-heeled world go by.